Domain Name System Security Extensions: DANE Working Group

 DNS-based Authentication of Named Entities (DANE) is an IETF working group with the goal of developing protocols and techniques that allow Internet applications to establish cryptographically secured communications with TLS, DTLS, SMTP, and S/MIME based on DNSSEC.

 The new protocols will enable additional assurances and constraints for the traditional model based on public key infrastructure.
 They will also enable domain holders to assert certificates for themselves, without reference to third-party certificate authorities.

 Support for DNSSEC stapled certificates was enabled in Google Chrome 14, but was later removed.
-For Mozilla Firefox, support was provided by an add-on while native support is currently awaiting someone to start working on it.
+For Mozilla Firefox, support was provided by an add-on up to Firefox 56, while native support was proposed but ultimately rejected.

 History

 DNS is a critical and fundamental Internet service, yet in 1990 Steve Bellovin discovered serious security flaws in it.
 Research into securing it began, and progressed dramatically when his paper was made public in 1995.
 The initial RFC 2065 was published by the IETF in 1997, and initial attempts to implement that specification led to a revised (and believed fully workable) specification in 1999 as IETF RFC 2535.
 Plans were made to deploy DNSSEC based on RFC 2535.

 Unfortunately, the IETF RFC 2535 specification had very significant problems scaling up to the full Internet; by 2001 it became clear that this specification was unusable for large networks.
 In normal operation DNS servers often get out of sync with their parents.
 This isn't usually a problem, but when DNSSEC is enabled, this out-of-sync data could have the effect of a serious self-created denial of service.
 The original DNSSEC required a complex six-message protocol and a lot of data transfers to perform key changes for a child (DNS child zones had to send all of their data up to the parent, have the parent sign each record, and then send those signatures back to the child for the child to store in a SIG record).
 Also, public key changes could have absurd effects; for example, if the ".com" zone changed its public key, it would have to send 22 million records (because it would need to update all of the signatures in all of its children).
 Thus, DNSSEC as defined in RFC 2535 could not scale up to the Internet.